sebco/admin-reputation-ruby-docker/doc/development/index.md

     ```
     docker-compose run --user "1000:1000" admin-reputation rake db:reset
     docker-compose run --user "1000:1000" admin-reputation rake db:migrate
+    docker-compose run --user "1000:1000" admin-reputation rake db:seed
     ```

     **Note:** you can now use `docker-compose exec admin-reputation bash` to navigate inside the admin-reputation container.

 1. That’s it.
 Head over to `http://localhost:8042` to see the the welcome page.
+And to `http://localhost:8042/admin` to see the admin space.

 1. To stop the application, run: